geoffviola/geoffviola.github.io/_posts/2019-09-26-cppcon-2019-trip-report.md

 Monday, September 16 • 15:15 - 16:15
 Nicolai Josuttis

-For initialization, [abseil](https://abseil.io/tips/88) recommends to use assignment because it is simpler.
+For initialization, [abseil](https://abseil.io/tips/88) recommends using assignment because it is simpler.
 Yet, MISRA C++ 2008 recommends braced initialization, because it doesn’t allow narrowing conversions.
 The speaker points out these contradictions, but it will take more work to resolve them all.

 ## Quickly Testing Legacy C++ Code with Approval Tests
 Monday, September 16 • 16:45 - 17:45